Available: Requestable

 Judy Garland

-Throughout her career she recorded and introduced numerous songs including "Over the Rainbow", which became her signature song, the Christmas classic "Have Yourself a Merry Little Christmas" and Saint Patrick's Day anthem "It's a Great Day for the Irish".
+At age 39, Garland became the youngest, and first female recipient of the Cecil B. DeMille Award for lifetime achievement in the film industry.
+Throughout her career, Garland recorded and introduced numerous songs including "Over the Rainbow", which became her signature song, the Christmas classic "Have Yourself a Merry Little Christmas" and the Saint Patrick's Day anthem "It's a Great Day for the Irish".

 Garland struggled in her personal life from an early age.
 The pressures of early stardom affected her physical and mental health from the time she was a teenager; her self-image was influenced by constant criticism from film executives who believed that she was physically unattractive and who manipulated her onscreen physical appearance.
 She had financial troubles, often owing hundreds of thousands of dollars in back taxes.
 Throughout her adulthood, she struggled with substance use disorder involving both drugs and alcohol; she died from an accidental barbiturate overdose in 1969, at age 47.
+In 1997, Garland was posthumously awarded the Grammy Lifetime Achievement Award.
+Several of her recordings have been inducted into the Grammy Hall of Fame, and in 1999 the American Film Institute ranked her as the eighth-greatest female screen legend of classic Hollywood cinema.
+Provided by Wikipedia

-Showing 1 - 20 results of 24 for search 'Garland, Judy' Narrow Search
+Showing 1 - 20 results of 21 for search 'Garland, Judy' Narrow Search

 Place a Hold